jhlagado/Mondo/README.md

 x 5 < (`true`)
 ```

 The syntax for a Mondo IF-THEN-ELSE or "if...else" operator in Mondo is and
 extension of the loop syntax.

 ```
-boolean (code-block-then)$$(code-block-else)
+boolean (code-block-then) /e (code-block-else)
 ```

 If the condition is true, then code-block-then is executed.
 Otherwise, code-block-else is executed.